shilohgreen/gurney/README.md

 - **fill** — target by `role`/`name`, `label`, or `placeholder`

 Plus **answer** to return a final result.
 3-second delay between every interaction.

+### Screenshots

+A full-page screenshot is automatically saved to `screenshots/` before the browser exits.
+Useful for debugging what the agent last saw.